Home Visitation Program

 In recent years, the PRC has begun a process of careful replication of the nurse home visitation program tested in these studies (now called the Nurse-Family Partnership program) in an effort to make the services available to a large portion of low-income pregnant women in the U.S. The national replication of the program is managed by a nonprofit organization known as the Nurse-Family Partnership (NFP) National Service Office.
 The NFP National Service Office helps communities develop their capacity to implement the program and provides training and technical assistance to nurses who deliver the services.

 The second major focus of the PRC is on conducting research aimed at improving the NFP program model with the use of randomized, controlled trials of augmented versions of the NFP model.
 Randomized trials of these program augmentations, conducted in the system of program sites around the country, include studies of interventions designed to help nurses deal more effectively with maternal depression and to more fully engage participants in the program.

 The third and growing focus of the PRC involves international work.
 In 2004, the PRC began responding to inquiries from researchers and/or government health agencies abroad that were interested in possibly developing the Nurse-Family Partnership program in their country.
-Over the past four years, the PRC has entered into five contractual agreements to consult on the research and development of NFP programs abroad.
+Since 2004, the PRC has entered into seven contractual agreements to consult on the research and development of NFP programs abroad.

 The PRC is also recognized for -

 - periodic reviews of early intervention literature

 - support of early intervention programs wishing to improve their effectiveness

 The PRC has a staff of 12 employees.
 Please visit our web pages to find out about our research and education activities, and our recent publications, research funding, and awards and honors.